Covid-19 and the Impact on Hospitality, Leisure and Tourism Sector

-- Planning rules will be relaxed to allow pubs and restaurants to provide take away hot food and drinks services.
+- Planning rules were relaxed to allow pubs and restaurants to provide take away hot food and drinks services.
 If you intend to take advantage of this then you should inform your local planning authority of the change in services.

 - Your obligations for refunding deposits to future guests will depend upon your terms and conditions or those of the online agent through which the booking was made.
 If the terms and conditions state the deposit is not refundable then you can retain these funds.
 However, you may wish to issue vouchers for a future date to encourage a visit from these potential guests.
 You can also encourage others who are entitled to refunds to accept vouchers in the same manner.

 - Review your workforce, employment contracts and consider your options – you should talk to your solicitor to ensure you don’t fall foul of your contractual obligations or Employment Law.